codefuse-ai/codefuse-repoagent/README.md

 <!-- TODO: Add Badges -->

-The CodeFuse Agent (CoFA) is a repository-level retrieval-augmented generation (r-RAG) agent aiming to address user queries toward a software repository.
+The CodeFuse Agent (CoFA) is a repository-level retrieval-augmented generation agent aiming to address user queries toward a software repository.

+---

 ## 🔥 News

 - **[Dec.
 1, 2024]** We have released CoFA's primary component—the upstream retriever CodeFuse Agentic Retriever (CFAR).

+---

 ## 👏🏻 Overview